atanasgiliev/atanasgiliev.github.io/content/medea.md

 Consumed her flesh, her visage so tormented.
-Still, though ablaze, she staggered to her feet, [1190]	And tossed her hair in madness and defeat, Clawing to wrench the chaplet from her head–
+Still, though ablaze, she staggered to her feet, [1190]	And tossed her hair in madness and defeat, Clawing to wrench the chaplet from her head—
 And yet the gold clung to her as she bled.
 This only made the flames leap up the more,
 Until, at last, she crumpled to the floor.